-Cardiac procedures: A smaller detector will provide a more concentrated area of focus.
-For adult cardiac studies a 20 to 27 cm FoV is ideal for directing catheters to the heart.
-An even smaller FoV is ideal for pediatric patients.
-Systems like the Philips FD10, GE Innova 2100, and Siemens Axiom Artis dBC all have smaller detectors for a narrow FoV.
+A smaller detector provides a more concentrated area of focus for more delicate work.
+For cardiac studies, we recommend looking for a 20 to 27cm FoV.
+The smaller focus is ideal for directing catheters into the heart.
+Systems like the Philips FD10, GE Innova 2100, and Siemens Axiom Artis dFC / dTC all have smaller detectors for a narrow FoV.

 This category of studies includes run-offs, ablation techniques, and tumor/vein embolization.
 Because these cases cover wider anatomical areas, they require a larger FoV.
 We recommend a large-detector system like the GE Innova 4100, Philips Allura Xper FD20, or Siemens Axiom Artis dFA / dTA.